KaiBot3000/pajamaTalks/README.md

 Google Hangouts:
 - Allows 10 active participants (first in)
-- >150 watchers
+- <150 watchers
-- Allows screen sharing
+- Allows screen sharing for slides
 - Can be live-streamed on YouTube
 - Free!